 Advancing age can increase your risk for a number of oral health issues, such as gum disease, tooth loss, and jawbone atrophy.
 In addition, certain medication and medical conditions can affect your oral health and make at-home hygienic care more difficult.
-At his dental practice in Kansas City, MO, Dr. John Goodman offers specialized senior dental services to combat these specific concerns.
 Whether you need a restorative procedure to improve your oral health or a general dentistry treatment to maintain it, we can design a treatment plan that fits your needs.

 Risk Factors for Seniors

 When it comes to oral health, seniors face a unique set of challenges.
 Plaque tends to build up more quickly for seniors, which can increase the risk of developing decay.
 In addition, gum recession is often part of the aging process and can lead to decay forming around the roots of the tooth as well.
 Arthritis and other medical conditions can reduce dexterity and mobility, making daily oral hygiene more difficult to complete.
 Seniors are also prone to medical or mental conditions which make maintaining or receiving regular oral health care a challenge.

 Understanding Age-Related Conditions

 Due to changes in our physiology as we age, there are certain conditions which seniors are more prone to developing.

 While periodontal disease can affect anyone, this condition is exacerbated in older adults by tobacco use, ill-fitting restorations, and poor diets.
 Certain diseases, such as anemia, cancer, and diabetes, can also worsen gum disease.
 Studies also show that, left untreated, periodontal disease is linked to heart disease, blood clots, and strokes.
 We offer both periodontal surgery and non-surgical periodontal treatment to combat the effects of gum disease.